 Here he explains it well in this interesting lecture series.

 A long term vision on healing complex trauma is learning about the 12 basic needs that all humans have to feel safe and happy.
-When we learn what these needs are and how we can provide them for ourselves and/or learn to ask others to help fulfill them for us we can outgrow the missing aspects in our youth and can create a healthier everyday live.
+When we learn what these needs are and how we can provide them for ourselves and/or learn to ask others to help fulfill them for us we can outgrow the missing aspects in our youth or in our current life situation and can create a healthier everyday live.

 In addition Tim Fletcher has made a great series on the most difficult emotion related to trauma: shame.
 Tim Fletcher describes shame not as a simple emotion, but as a core belief about oneself—a deeply ingrained sense of being unworthy, unlovable, or fundamentally flawed.